 The Treasurer prepares reports on investment activity on a monthly, periodic and annual basis.
 Reports may also be prepared at such times as deemed appropriate by the Treasurer.
-A report showing the original cost (or book) value and fair value of each Participant fund's investment in the Pool will be provided as of each month end.
-Reports will be distributed to the various oversight committees and to the Clark County Investment Pool participants as deemed appropriate by the Treasurer and will be readily available upon request.
+A report showing the original cost (or book) value and fair value of each Participant fund's investment in the Pool will be provided at each month end.
+Reports will be distributed to the various oversight committees and to Pool Participants as deemed appropriate by the Treasurer and will be readily available upon request.
 Examples of reports are:

-- investment purchases and sales; - investment income received; - realized and unrealized gains and losses; - weighted average maturity of the portfolio; - percentage of portfolio by issuer, by type of security, and by maturity sector; - Net Asset Value (N.A.V.) per share of Pool Shares and the number of shares outstanding; - Pool balances, stated at cost and market value; - Pool yields; - Pool performance on a total return basis after subtracting any relevant fees, including the Treasurer's Investment Fee, compared to established benchmarks shall be reported monthly; - investment strategies shall be reported quarterly; and - a report on current economic conditions.
+- Investment purchases and sales; - Investment income received; - Realized and unrealized gains and losses; - Weighted average maturity of the portfolio; - Percentage of portfolio by issuer, by type of security, and by maturity sector; - NAV per share of Pool Shares and the number of shares outstanding; - Pool balances, stated at cost and market value; - Pool yields; - Pool performance on a total return basis after subtracting any relevant fees, including the Treasurer's Investment Fee, compared to established benchmarks shall be reported monthly; - Investment strategies shall be reported quarterly; and - A report on current economic conditions.